Murder of Jean McConville: Aftermath

 After her disappearance, McConville's seven youngest children, including six-year-old twins, survived on their own in the flat, cared for by their 15-year-old sister Helen.
 According to them, the hungry family was visited three weeks later by a stranger, who gave them McConville's purse, with 52 pence and her three rings in it.

 On 16 January 1973, the story of the abduction appeared on the front page of the Belfast Telegraph, under the headline "Snatched mother missing a month".
 The following day, the children were interviewed on the BBC television programme Scene Around Six.
-The children reported to the social services, and were immediately brought into local council care.
+The children were reported to the social services, and were immediately brought into local council care.
 The family was split up by social services.
 Among the consequences of the killing, McConville's son Billy was sent to De La Salle Brothers Boys' Home, Rubane House, Kircubbin, County Down, notorious for child abuse; he testified in 2014 to the Northern Ireland Historical Institutional Abuse Inquiry, describing repeated sexual and physical abuse, and starvation, saying "Christians looking after young boys – maybe they were Christians, but to me they were devils disguised in that uniform."

 Within two days of her kidnapping, one of her sons reported the incident to the RUC and the British Army.
 However, the Police Ombudsman did not find any trace of an investigation into the kidnapping during the 1970s or 1980s.
 An officer told the Ombudsman that CID investigations in that area of Belfast at that time were "restricted to the most serious cases".
 On 2 January 1973, the RUC received two pieces of information stating: "it is rumoured that Jean McConville had been abducted by the [IRA] because she is an informer".

 In March 1973, information was received from the British Army, saying the kidnapping was an elaborate hoax and that McConville had left of her own free will.
 As a result, the RUC refused to accept that McConville was missing, preferring to believe an anonymous tip that she had absconded with a British soldier.
 The first investigation into her kidnapping appears to have taken place in 1995, when a team of RUC detectives was established to review the cases of all those who were thought to have been kidnapped during the conflict, known as the Disappeared.